leethomason/OpenSaber/readme.md

 - Based on Teensy 3.2 microcontroller.
 - Optionally uses a PJRC Prop Shield.
 The prop shield condenses a bunch of the electronics into one board, which is very handy.
-(Although sometimes it's useful to spread comonents out.)
+(Although sometimes it's useful to spread components out, to be able to utilize space in the saber.)
   The PCB design contains both a prop shield version and a breakout version.